National Child Passenger Safety Week is September 19 – 25

 According to new data from the National Digital Car Seat Check Form, more than half of all car seats brought in for inspection to child passenger safety technicians are improperly installed and used.
 Yet, only 1 in 5 parents and caregivers seek expert help installing a car seat or securing a child in a car seat, according to a NDCF consumer survey.

 Unfortunately, parents and caregivers are even less likely to seek car seat inspections as children grow into forward-facing and booster car seats.
 Child passenger safety technicians inspect about four times the amount of rear-facing car seats than they do forward-facing car seats, and 73 percent of forward-facing seats are not correctly installed.

 Don’t Change Seats Too Early

 Unfortunately, children are often transitioned out of the appropriate car seats before it is safe to do so.

 More than a quarter of children are moved from forward-facing car seats to booster seats too soon, and more than 90 percent of children using lap-and-shoulder seat belts under the age of 10 should still be in a car seat or booster seat.

-“Our goal is to provide information and tools that can help improve child passenger safety," said Adrienne Woodland, spokeswoman, AAA – The Auto Club Group.
+“Our goal is to provide information and tools that can help improve child passenger safety," said Mark Jenkins, spokesman, AAA – The Auto Club Group.
 "We urge parents and caregivers to educate themselves and look for free resources, such as a virtual or in-person car seat inspection in their area.”

 Boost Your Child Passenger Safety Knowledge and Skills